davekacz/NBA_Salary_Prediction/README.md

 How to handle current partial season data.

 How to handle traded players during the season.
-They show up as seperate rows for each team played.
+They show up as seperate rows for each team played with stats relevant to that team.

 ### Sources